fluthjs/fluth-doc/docs/en/api/observable.md

 - Details

-  then subscriber, usage consistent with promise, returns an [Observable](#observable) instance of the subscription node
+  then subscriber, usage consistent with promise, returns the subscribed node's [Observable](#observable) instance

 - Example